seijoed/hazelcast-discovery/README.md

 ActiveMQ : Hazelcast discovery module

-Drop a Hazelcast jar and the hazelcast discovery jar in the lib dir.
+Drop the hazelcast discovery jar in the lib dir.

 configure a network connector.

-On the "master" <-- The master could be anything running HazelCast
+On the "master" <-- The master could be anything running HazelCast or execute the JAR file directly for a stand-alone master.

+    Configuration can be provided in cluster.properties.

+        port=5009
+        address=0.0.0.0
+        clusterName=AMQ
+        members= <Comma separated list>

             <networkConnectors>
               <networkConnector uri="hazelcast://localhost?port=5009&amp;service=tcp://127.0.0.1:61616"